KhanhHua2102/CITS2200-Project-2022/README.md

   - `00_small` contains the "small" test cases.
   - `01_large` contains the "large" test cases.

-### Implementation

-You are expected to implement a solution to each problem.

-When implementing your solution you should only need to modify `CargoImpl.java`.
-You should not create or modify any other code files.

-You may import anything you desire from `java.util` or `java.lang`.
-You may ***not*** import anything from any other sources, including the `CITS2200` package.

 ### Compiling and Testing

 Once you have implemented your solution in `CargoImpl.java`, you can compile it and the test utility with: